tohagan/stlive/README.md

 	listening on 192.168.7.54:3000
 	localtunnel : https://jgwpgspbip.localtunnel.me     <<<== Random Internet URL

-On successful connection, the server will report it's URL endpoint as: http://**random**.localtunnel.me .
+On successful connection, the server will report its URL endpoint as: http://**random**.localtunnel.me .
 You can now key in this endpoint to the Live Update app on your mobile devices.

 ### Example 2 - Serve Compiled Sencha Code: